splashkit/splashkit.io-starlight/README.md

 ## Installation

-1. Install and open Docker app.
-2. Fork then clone this repository.
-3. Reopen cloned repository in container (pop-up may appear in VS Code)

 If needed:

+1. Install and open Docker: Ensure Docker is installed and running on your machine.
+2. Fork and clone this repository: This allows you to make your own changes and submit them if needed.
+3. Reopen the cloned repository in a container: You may get a prompt to open it in a container in VS Code; select "Reopen in Container."

 - Install the necessary dependencies.
 Make sure you have the following installed: